East Mandan Hill as it appears from the air in Summer 2008 including KNDR radio tower and equipment shed.

 Click to Enlarge for Route Map

-As the highest place in the area, Crying Hill was frequently sought out as a place for prayer and solace; to asking for a healthy baby by pregnant women or a “vision quest” seeking guidance from a departed loved-one.The area was also used by Native Americans to mourn their dead.
+As the highest place in the area, Crying Hill was frequently sought out as a place for prayer and solace; possibly asking for a healthy baby by pregnant women; or a attempting a “vision quest” seeking guidance from a departed loved-one.The area was also used by Native Americans from the region to mourn their dead.
 Whether its importance is of cultural significance, or evokes fond childhood memories sledding down its slippery snowing slopes, the place is a true historic landmark.